abdullahisabz/audiowaveform/rpm/README.md

 * audiowaveform-1.5.1-1.el9.x86_64.rpm (AlmaLinux 9)
 * audiowaveform-1.5.1-1.amzn2.x86_64.rpm (Amazon Linux 2)

-These can be uploaded to the [Releases](https://github.com/bbc/audiowaveform/releases) page on GitHub.
+These can be uploaded to the [Releases](https://codeberg.org/chrisn/audiowaveform/releases) page on Codeberg.

 ## Install